mcsimps2/RedPanda/README.md

 }

 // Get documents by their ID

-const specificEmployee = await Employee.findByID("A8djs7qQT");
+// Here, we only populate the company and not the company CEO const specificEmployee = await Employee.findByID("A8djs7qQT", {
+   populate: ["company"]
+});

-// Populate any foreign keys you didn't already retrieve with async/await syntax const company = await specificEmployee.company;
+// Retrieve any foreign documents you didn't already populate with async/await syntax const ceo = await specificEmployee.company.ceo;
-console.log("The company name is ", company.name)
+console.log("The company CEO is ", ceo.firstName, ceo.lastName)

-// The company is now accessible without Promises needed console.log("The company address is ", specificEmployee.company.address);
+// The foreign document is now accessible without Promises needed console.log("The company CEO is ", specificEmployee.company.ceo.firstName, specificEmployee.company.ceo.lastName)
 ```

 #### Listen for realtime changes